-Is music amoral?
-To define what is meant, the question needs to be stated several ways.
+Do only the words matter in Christian Music?
 Is music neutral?
-Is sound capable of moral influence?
-Does music alone, with or without text, carry and communicate moral value?
-Does music have moral value?
+Is musical sound capable of moral or spiritual influence?
+Does music alone, with or without text, carry and communicate moral or spiritual value?
 Does putting Christian words to any kind music make the music Christian or Godly music?
 Are different kinds or styles of music right or wrong?

 The above questions, are important to ask.
-By studying music in the Bible we see music from God’s perspective which is a much more complete perspective that our human perspectives.
-Seeing music from God’s perspective quickly answers the question, “Is music amoral?”
+By studying music in the Bible we see music from God’s perspective which is a much more complete perspective then our human perspectives.
+Seeing music from God’s perspective quickly answers the question, “Do only the words matter?”
 It increases our understanding of what music is as well.
 Music is not merely a medium of communication or enjoyment for human beings.
 Music is a medium of communication, enjoyment, and dislike in the spirit world first and foremost, and secondarily in the human realm.
-The questions: “Is music amoral?”, “Is it capable of moral influence?”, focuses on music only in regard to its connection or influence on the human level.
-The more important questions are: Does music communicate in the spirit world?
-Who in the spirit world is the music (not the text) communicating to and what is it communicating?
+We need to discern who in the spirit world is the music (not the text) communicating to and what is it communicating?

 Evidence that Music is a Medium of Communication, Enjoyment, and Dislike in the Spirit Realm